IMac (Intel-based)

-The Intel-based iMac is a discontinued series of Macintosh all-in-one desktop computers designed, manufactured and sold by Apple Inc. from 2006 to 2022.
-While sold, it was one of three desktop computers in the Macintosh lineup, serving as an all-in-one alternative to the Mac Mini, and sat below the performance range Mac Pro.
-It was sold alongside the Xeon-based iMac Pro from 2017 to 2021.
+The iMac is a series of all-in-one desktop computers designed, manufactured, and sold by Apple Inc. Between 2006 and 2022, the iMac series used chipsets based on Intel architecture.
+While sold, it was one of three desktop computers in the Mac lineup, serving as an all-in-one alternative to the Mac Mini, and sat below the performance range Mac Pro.
+It was sold alongside a higher-end, Xeon-based iMac Pro from 2017 to 2021.

-Pre-2009 iMac models featured either a white polycarbonate enclosure or an aluminum enclosure.
-The October 2009 iMac model featured a unibody aluminum enclosure, a version of which could had been seen on the latest models before the launch of the Apple silicon colourful iMacs.
-The iMacs released in October 2012 also featured a much thinner display, with the edge measuring just 5 mm.
+The earliest Intel iMacs reused the same white polycarbonate enclosure as the iMac G5.
+Later models shifted to aluminum and plastic, and then a unibody aluminum case.
+The iMacs released after October 2012 also featured a much thinner display, with the edge measuring just 5 mm.
+This design would persist until the line was discontinued.

-The Intel-based iMac was succeeded by the iMac M1 beginning in 2021 as part of the Mac transition to Apple silicon.
-On April 20, 2021, Apple discontinued the 21.5-inch Intel iMac with 4K Retina Display following the release of a 24-inch model based on the Apple M1 processor, and discontinued the remaining non-Retina models in October 2021.
-The 27-inch model was discontinued on March 8, 2022, following the announcement of the Mac Studio and 27-inch Apple Studio Display.
+As part of the Mac transition to Apple's own processors, the Intel-based iMac was succeeded by the Apple silicon iMac beginning in 2021.
+Apple discontinued the 21.5-inch Intel iMac the same year, with the 27-inch model discontinued in March 2022, following the announcement of the Mac Studio and 27-inch Apple Studio Display.

-History

-At the Macworld Conference and Expo on January 10, 2006, Steve Jobs announced that the new iMac would be the first Macintosh to use an Intel CPU, the Core Duo.
-The introduction of the new iMac along with the Intel-based MacBook Pro was the start of the Mac transition to Intel processors.
-In the following months, the other Mac products followed, including the introduction of the Intel Core-powered Mac mini on February 28, 2006, the MacBook consumer line of laptop computers on May 16, 2006, the Mac Pro on August 7, 2006, and the Xserve in November 2006, completing the transition.

-The features, price, and case design remained unchanged from the iMac G5.
-The processor speed, however, according to tests run by Apple using SPEC, was declared to be two to three times faster than the iMac G5.
+Overview

+The iMac is an all-in-one personal computer.
+The machine has an integrated Liquid-crystal display (LCD), with the computer components integrated either behind the screen or below it in a "chin".
+An L-shaped aluminum foot allows the screen to be tilted but does not offer height adjustment.
+Ports for connecting peripherals are located on the bottom edge of the computer; an optical drive is located along the right edge of certain models.
+If wireless peripherals are used, the iMac's only cable is the power cord routed through the back.

 On June 22, 2020, Apple's Worldwide Developer Conference keynote included the announcement that future Macintosh computers would transition yet again to Apple's own ARM-based system-on-chips; in April 2021, Apple unveiled a redesigned iMac based on its M1 system-on-chip.